 The WTO’s membership now stands at 164 countries, accounting for 98 percent of international trade.

-Unlike other international institutions that struggle to hold countries accountable for their actions, the WTO has some teeth, or power to hold countries to account.
+Unlike other international institutions that struggle to enforce rules, the WTO has power to hold countries to account.
 WTO members face penalties, including retaliatory tariffs, if they violate trade rules.
-In essence, the WTO permits a country suffering from another country’s tariffs to respond with tariffs of its own.
-Since 1995, the WTO has adjudicated hundreds of trade disputes, and nearly 90 percent of the time, governments comply with the organization’s rulings either by accepting retaliatory tariffs or stopping unlawful behavior.
+The WTO permits a country suffering from another country’s tariffs to respond with tariffs of its own.
+Since 1995, the WTO has helped resolve hundreds of trade disputes, and nearly 90 percent of the time, governments comply with the organization’s rulings.

-For decades, the GATT and WTO have contributed to the immense growth of international trade, which has increased consumers’ access to more affordable products and inspired innovation, as companies compete on the international market.
-Today, however, the WTO faces several major challenges to carrying out its mission.
+For decades, the GATT and WTO have contributed to the immense growth of international trade.
+This growth in trade has increased consumers’ access to more affordable products and inspired innovation as companies compete on the international market.
+Today, the WTO faces several major challenges in carrying out its mission.

 Has the WTO been good or bad for the world economy?